 Now you’re now ready to embed a retargeting pixel to every link you share!

 In your PixelMe dashboard, you’re now ready to start shortening every link with your retargeting pixels included.
 You can include just your Facebook Pixel or all your retargeting pixels in every link!

 We typically include all our retargeting pixels so we have the option to retarget people with ads from any platform later on 😄.

 Then, hit “Save your link” 🙌

 Now you’re all set!
-From the “Dashboard” eye icon tab in the left menu, go to the Folder and Sub folder you created.
+From the “Dashboard” eye icon tab in the left menu, go to the Campaign and Sub-campaign you created.
 Your link should be ready in your dashboard below like this:

 You can hover and click on top of your newly shortened URL to automatically copy it and share the link in your Facebook Ads 🎉 (or create similar links to share across other social channels and ads).